 Conclusion

 Building your own chicken coop can be a super fun and rewarding way to add your own personal style and touch to your backyard.
 Especially with all of the really beautiful diy designs out there, there is no reason why you can't have your dream chicken coop.
-Plus, building your own coop will save money!
+Plus, building your own chicken coop will save money!

 You don't need to buy an expensive coop when you can build your own, whether you want a larger coop or something small for three chickens, six chickens or eight chickens (or more).
 You can find exactly the size and style you want or need.